Pat Hunt

-Thomas de Vere Hunt (born 19 January 1931), generally known as Pat Hunt, is a former New Zealand politician of the National Party.
+Thomas de Vere Hunt (19 January 1931 – 24 July 2023), generally known as Pat Hunt, was a New Zealand politician of the National Party.

 Biography

-Hunt was born in Auckland in 1931.
-He gained his education at Mount Albert Grammar School and the University of Auckland, from where he graduated with a BEng.
+Thomas de Vere Hunt was born in Auckland on 19 January 1931.
+He gained his education at Mount Albert Grammar School and the University of Auckland, from where he graduated with a Bachelor of Engineering degree in electrical engineering in 1959.